hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/95__shrImallalitAlAlitaH.md

 Also, note that such vRtti is not only brahmAkArA.
 When one replies to question 'which is moon' as 'prakRShTaprakAshaH chandraH', the sentence generates akhaNDAkAravRtti; because the question was not about quality.
-​

 > How can he say his Ignorance is destroyed?
 >

-​Because, he has brahmAkArA vRtti.
+Because, he has brahmAkArA vRtti.
 Although, those who accept jIvanmukti, should accept that jIvanmukta has avidyAlesha too.
-In this sense, his ignoran​
-​ce can be said to exist.
+In this sense, his ignoran ce can be said to exist.
 But, the avidyA in his case can't cause bondage, is also accepted.
 It only causes bhoga of sukha-duHkha.
 If people have patience, let me bring it to their notice that bhoga of sukha-duHkha means that they should be visioned as related to 'I',